kamailio/kamailio-wiki/tutorials/faq/main.md

 -   <http://www.kamailio.org/wiki/cookbooks/devel/pseudovariables>

-???
-How to iterate through the items in a comma separated string?
+### How to iterate through the items in a comma separated string?

-!!!
-If you have a variable holding a string like "a,b,c,d" and want to get each character separately, you have to use a WHILE loop with {s.count,separator} and {s.select,index,separator} transformations.
+:page_with_curl: If you have a variable holding a string like "a,b,c,d" and want to get each character separately, you have to use a WHILE loop with {s.count,separator} and {s.select,index,separator} transformations.